mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

 # The Build

-Sadly, despite being a long-time computer enthusiast and a Computer Engineer by trade this is was first PC build, so I was a little nervous that I was going to mess something up and end up with a $400 scrap heap.
+Sadly, despite being a long-time computer enthusiast and a Computer Engineer by trade this was my first PC build, so I was a little nervous that I was going to mess something up and end up with a $400 scrap heap.
 Fortunately, everything went fairly smoothly.
 The only hiccup I encountered was when the original power supply I chose